-You can’t expect to just turn up and switch on the tears.
-You need a memory to tap in to.
-I thought about my dog that had been hit by a bus when I was six.
-He was an untidy Labrador.
-I called him Adam, because it was one of the few names that I could think of at the time.
-He slept on the end of my bed and left strands of saliva and charcoal coloured hairs on the sheets.
-He was hit by a number 17 bus after scrabbling under the garden fence and trying unsuccessfully to chase a cat through the traffic.
-I’m not usually emotional.
-It was the last time I could remember crying for very long, so I thought about Adam with his sad eyes, lying dead beside the kerb, and it was enough to bring the first tears to my cheeks.
+You can’t expect to just turn up at a funeral and switch on the tears.
+You need a memory to tap into.
+On the way to the Wakefield Church, I thought about my dog that had been hit by a bus when I was six.
+He was an untidy Labrador called Adam.
+He slept on the end of my bed and left strands of saliva and charcoal coloured hairs on the linen sheets.
+One morning, he’d been hit by the number 17 bus, after scrabbling under the trellis in pursuit of a cat, before trying unsuccessfully to chase it across Howston Street.
+It was the last time I could remember crying, so I thought about Adam with his sad eyes, lying dead beside the kerb, and it was enough to bring the first tears.

-I bowed my head in feigned mourning, watching ants file past my feet in a ragged line.
+I lowered my head in feigned mourning, watching ants file past my feet in a ragged line.
 Fierce sunlight filtered blue and green through stained glass windows, warming my arms, lighting slow moving streams of dust.
 Despite the heat outside, the stone floors and pillars inside the church were cool to the touch.
-Two great fans whirred and hummed as they rotated slowly, blowing cooled air over the bowed heads of congregation.
+Two great fans whirred and hummed as they rotated slowly, blowing warm air over the bowed heads of the congregation.
 The priest was talking about the next life and how Anthony was happier now.
 I kept wondering if he would spend eternity with a caved in skull – just walking around in Heaven with blood on his face and matted hair and a triangular looking head.
-For some reason, the Heaven in my imagination was filled with ivory white clouds, and even when I tried to replace them with a seemingly more realistic rainforest, intersected by crystal streams and lit by patches of pure sunlight, the clouds kept returning, so I gave up trying to stop them, and watched a bloodied Anthony stroll around on a cloud beneath an azure sky.
+For some reason, the Heaven in my imagination was filled with ivory white clouds, and even when I tried to replace them with a seemingly more realistic rainforest, intersected by crystal streams and lit by patches of pure sunlight, the clouds kept returning, so I gave up trying to stop them, and watched a bloodied Anthony stroll around on a cloud beneath a perfect sky.

 The priest invited Anthony’s uncle to the lectern, who stood hunched, red-eyed and gaunt, and eulogised about the lovely boy Anthony had been: helpful, kind, inquisitive and intelligent.
 It was all drivel, as Anthony had been a spiteful thing, full of bad temper and cruel jokes.
 He was the nastiest fifteen year old in school and plenty of people would take years to rebuild their self-esteem after he had flattened it – honed in on their weakest points, darkest fears and then prodded and probed with endless taunts and jibes.
 One girl, I forget her name, had drunk a pineapple juice laced with paracetamol after six months of him mocking her weight.
-Her mother had found her vomiting blood and she had survived, if a bit damaged I would think.
+Her mother had found her vomiting blood and she had survived, if a bit damaged.

 I stopped crying for a while as my eyes were sore.
 A projector screen clicked and hummed as it unrolled from its mounting; first blue, then unfocused, then finally a photograph of Anthony blowing candles out on his eighth birthday cake.
 This was followed by pictures of him looking smug or unpleasant in various locations around his home: eating heavily buttered toast at the breakfast table, slumped on the sofa, gripping his sister in a headlock.
 The pictures were accompanied by Elgar, which drowned the sobs of the congregation, but seemed oddly discordant in the context.